mattpovich/sedfitting-phrds/recipes/sedfitting_procedure_xpms.md

 You are responsible for assembling a sample of young stellar sources with distributions of distance and extinction that can be reasonably well constrained by independent metrics.
 My own preferred method is X-ray selection plus parallax-based cleaning of remaining field-star contaminants using Gaia DR2 (see Povich et al. 2019 for details).

 Prepare the input fitter data file following the guidelines at https://sedfitter.readthedocs.io/en/stable/data.html.
-This recipe assumes you have a total of `n=10` wavelengths/filters, in this order:
+This pipeline assumes you have a total of `nwav=10` wavelengths/filters, in this order:

 * UKIDSS: *JHK* (filters 1-3)
 * 2MASS:  *JHKs* (filters 4-6)
 * *Spitzer*/IRAC: [3.6], [4.5], [5.8], [8.0] (filters 7-10)

 Other surveys could be substituted (e.g. *WISE* for *Spitzer*/IRAC or VVV for UKIDSS), but the ORDER that photometry points appear in the data file should not be changed.
-If available, you may also use VVV/UKIDSS *YZ*
+This pipeline also supports adding VVV/UKIDSS *YZ*, if available, in the filters 1 & 2 positions, in which case `nwav=12`.

 **Name the fitter data file `data_xir`.**